Making a credit card debt reduction plan that works for your budget and goals.

 36-60 months, on average

 Build savings into your budget.
 Unexpected expenses are a leading cause of credit card debt.
-Try to pad your budget with at least some emergency savings.
+Build at least some emergency savings into your budget.
 If you’re living paycheck to paycheck, pay off a balance and then divert the cash that you save to an emergency savings fund.

 Avoid solutions that put you in a weaker financial position.
-If you’re looking for solutions to a traditional debt reduction plan, avoid options that increase your financial risk, like a home equity loan, or that damage your credit, such as debt settlement.
+If you’re looking for solutions to a traditional debt reduction plan, avoid options that increase your financial risk, like a home equity loan.

 All articles and educational content on Consolidated Credit are written by and carefully reviewed by certified credit counselors, HUD-certified housing counselors and financial coaches.